Business Analytics Advisor for $1M–$10M ARR B2B founders

 What if our data isn't clean or organized?

-During pre-work, we do a 30-minute data audit to assess quality and identify any issues.
+During pre-work, we do a data audit to assess quality and identify any issues.
 If significant cleanup is needed, we scope that separately before the diagnostic begins.
 This protects the sprint timeline and ensures we're working with reliable data.

 Will the model become outdated as our business changes?